The-Last-Cookie/secure-networking/ssl.md

 ### Set file permissions

-Make sure that only the required permissions are applied:
+Make sure that only the required permissions are applied (the certificate needs to be readable by user `pihole`):

 ```sh
 sudo chown pihole:pihole /etc/pihole/tls.pem